Ketones — The 6 Must-Knows

 Ketones are chemicals that build up when your body starts to burn fat for energy.
-The most common cause of ketones in diabetics is insulin deficiency.
+The most common cause of ketones in people with diabetes is insulin deficiency.
 Without enough insulin, glucose builds up in the blood stream and can’t enter cells.
 The cells then burn fat instead of glucose.
 This results in ketones forming in the blood and eventually spilling into urine.

 2 – Why can ketones be dangerous?

-3 – When should you check for ketones?
+3 – When and how should you check for ketones?

-You should be checked anytime your blood sugar is above 240 mg/dl (13.3 mmol/l) or any time you are sick.
+You should be checked anytime your blood sugar is above 13.3 mmol/L240 mg/dl or any time you are sick.
 This includes any minor illness such as a cold.

 4 – Can you get ketones with a high blood sugar?